Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-An analysis of the quarterly financial data reveals several notable trends in cost of revenue, inventory levels, and inventory turnover ratios over the periods presented.
+The analysis of the quarterly financial data reveals several notable trends and shifts over the periods observed.

 - Cost of Revenue